 “Milwaukee conveys the draft rights to Stephon Marbury to Minnesota, in exchange for the draft rights to Ray Allen…” pic.twitter.com/sy2dWG66es— Milwaukee Bucks (@Bucks) June 21, 2018

 Today, trades are usually broken on Twitter before or as picks are being announced on stage, by the commissioner.
 Mass confusion still runs rampant.
-That was apparent Thursday night when, shortly after Walker Kessler became a Wolf… or Grizzly, Whatever
+That was clear Thursday night, shortly after Walker Kessler became a Wolf… or Grizzly.
+Whatever.

 Eric Stack | Minnesota Sports Fan